wjase/jsp-thymeleaf-toolkit/jsp2thymeleaf-sample-jsp/readme.md

 tool set and libraries.
 JSP2Thymeleaf provides both tools to convert JSP templates into Thymeleaf ones, and libraries to ease the mismatch in features between the two worlds.

-This project is done in stages using GIT.
-Each stage is checked in with a tag STEP-n with n starting at 0.
-By performing:

-    git checkout stage-0

-the file system is reset to the specified stage of migration.
-You can view diffs to see what has occurred in each stage.

 ## Preparation

 So, you've been using JSP's since, forever, and they've served you well (pun intended).